TheRealAboutCode/USStates_RandomOrder/README/README.md

 POST CONDITION

-1. A random permutation of U.S. states is obtaied.
+1. A random permutation of U.S. states is obtained.

+HOW TO RUN

+1. Just do:
+$ python createRandomListOfStates.py